 For a glossary of footwear vocabulary, check out this website.
 It’s in English only but has a good range of terms with explanations.

 I hope you’ve found this introduction to men’s formal footwear useful!
-If you would like to read more fashion terminology articles, check out “Spanish-English Fashion Translators: Weddings” and “Translating Spanish-English Fashion: Bridalwear”.
-I’d love to hear any comments you have!
+If you’d like to read more fashion terminology articles, check out “Spanish-English Fashion Translators: Weddings” and “Translating Spanish-English Fashion: Bridalwear”.